outsinre/outsinre.github.com/_posts/2014-11-04-jekyll-poole-lanyon-blog-building.md

  This is to record the process of build the blog process.
 </div>

 The most important reference is [How I Created a Beautiful and Minimal Blog Using Jekyll, Github Pages, and poole](http://joshualande.com/jekyll-github-pages-poole/).
-The original pages is [Lanyon](https://github.com/poole/lanyon) which is based on [Poole](https://github.com/poole) on Github.
+The original page is [Lanyon](https://github.com/poole/lanyon) which is based on [Poole](https://github.com/poole) on Github.

 If you ever changed some files or folders and found them inappropriate, you can revert/discard the changed by command <strong>checkout</strong> command.